emily-shaw/Img-Caption/README.md

   ]
 }
 ```

+**Output CSV format:**
+- First row: zip file name, then model names
+- Second row: 'captions', then prompts for each model
+- Each subsequent row: image name, then captions for each model

 ### 2. Summarize Characters from Captions
 This will process all JSON files in `results/`, send captions to Claude, and write summaries to `summaries/`.